-Social entities and social systems are not the same thing, but may be aligned
+Social entities and social systems are not the same thing

-Social entities behave in ways beyond description using the terms of general system theory and cybernetics.
+Social entities behave in ways beyond what can be described using general system theory and cybernetics.

 Collecting data and directing activities based on analysis of that data is one part of managing business.